unnKoel/how-vue-works/README.md

   - v-on
   - v-model
 - data observer.

-  As to how to impliment data observer, I think changing each simple value of path recurvely with a object which contains a watcher list used to collect all dom updates related to this specified data.
+  As to how to finalize data observer, I think changing each simple value of path recurvely with a object which contains the sub-path data and a watcher list used to collect all dom updates related to that data.
+Thus, while that sub-path data has been changed somehow, excuting all dom updates from watcher list in set function which is defined by `Object.defineProperty`.

 - component tree.

 #### Issues